Top 9 Best React Animation Libraries for Web Developers

 GreenSock

-GreenSock Animation Platform (GSAP) is not a pure React library, but it stands out in the world of animation for its exceptional performance and powerful capabilities.
+GreenSock Animation Platform (GSAP) is not a pure React library, but it stands out for its performance and powerful features.
+It has an extensive toolkit that lets you create complex animations with precise control over many properties.

 Code Example: